zhill/enterprise-docs/content/docs/installation/helm/eks/_index.md

 #### Anchore Feeds

 It can take some time to fetch all of the vulnerability feeds from the upstream data sources.
-Check on the status of feeds:
+Check on the status of feeds with the Anchore CLI:

 ```
 $ anchore-cli --url http://xxxxxx-default-anchoreen-xxxx-xxxxxxxxxx.us-east-1.elb.amazonaws.com/v1/ --u admin --p foobar system feeds list